PPBDS/tutorial.helpers/vignettes/instructions.md

 ### Tibbles

 There are two main sources for tibbles for use in the tutorials.
 First, use built-in data sets.
-Run `library(primer.data)` or `library(tidyverse)` or any other package.
+Run `library(all.primer.data)` or `library(tidyverse)` or any other package.
 Then, run `data()`.
 This will pull up a list of available data sets.
 Note that some of these will be data frames rather than tibbles.
 Second, you can store data --- either as csv or rds files --- in the `data` directory of the tutorial, as discussed below.

 ### Using images